mattgy/alexa-ferry-skill/README.md

 - "Alexa, ask Red Hook Ferry are there any service alerts"
 - "Alexa, ask Red Hook Ferry check for delays"
 - "Alexa, ask Red Hook Ferry about service disruptions"

+### Interactive Features
+After asking for ferry times, the skill will prompt:
+- **"Would you like to hear about current service alerts for this route?"**
+- Respond with **"Yes"** to hear service alerts
+- Respond with **"No"** to end the conversation
+- This interactive feature was recently fixed to work properly!

 ## 🛠️ Technical Improvements